 Uniform Agreement: if any two parties output $X$ and $X’$ then $X=X’$.
 Note that this is a strictly stronger property than Agreement which just requires that all non-faulty parties that output a value, output the same value.

 Termination: all non-faulty parties eventually output a value and terminate.
-Note that this is a strictly stronger property than Liveness which just requires that all non-faulty parties eventually output a value.
-Note that we are in partial synchrony, and obtaining this property will require reasoning about events after GST.
+This is a strictly stronger property than Liveness which just requires that all non-faulty parties eventually output a value.
+Note that we are in partial synchrony, and our protocol is deterministic, obtaining this property will require reasoning about events after GST.

 Validity: the output is an input of one of the parties.
 Note that this is a strictly stronger property than Weak Validity which just requires that if all parties have the same input value then this is the output value.